anton-bot/Full-Emoji-List/README.md

 ## Example use of Emoji.cs

     using J3QQ4;

-    //Using static J3QQ4.Emoji; //if you want to avoid the Emoji prefix
+    //if you want to avoid the Emoji prefix and don't mind polluting your namespace
+    //using static J3QQ4.Emoji;

     ...
     string replyMessage = "Thanks for shopping with us! " + Emoji.Blush;